- Hong Kong Palace Museum exhibits artifacts on loan primarily from the Palace Museum in Beijing.

 “It was during the Golden Age of Chinese art that the horse statue became a true work of art.
 The Tang Dynasty (618 – 906) was a period of peace and prosperity with traders venturing further than ever before.
 Returning home, they brought back Western fashions and traditions which were quickly embraced by the upper classes,” – Ollis Chinese Antiquities.“

 But not always!
 For horses can also symbolize barbarian faults and noble frailties!

 I think this gallery was my favourite.
 I enjoyed it because of the variety of genres represented.

 The Hong Kong Palace Museum has three food and beverage outlets.
-All of them are located on the lower ground floor, with both indoor and outdoor seating.
+All of them are located on the lower ground floor of the HK Palace Museum, with both indoor and outdoor seating.
 And they all have panoramic views of Victoria Harbour.

 Cupping Room – a coffee shop specializing in small batch specialty coffees.
 The Cupping Room serves ice drip coffee, cold brew iced tea, and a range of artisanal teas.
 In addition, it serves non-coffee options and milk alternatives.
 If you’re hungry, there are Chinese style sandwiches and pasta dishes.
 Operated by Hong Kong-based Cupping Room Coffee Roasters.